duleorlovic/rails_visual_test_capybara_screenshot/README.md

 ```

 Test will fail if there are some visual differences.
-On CI you can download artifacts
+On CI you can download artifacts.

 ## Similar